johnnyfaldo/SecureForm.Js/README.md

 The actual error message isn't configurable, although if desired you could edit the hard coded error message in the correlating module in js/modules and re build.

-Using the error box is optional, simply don't include a `#sf-error-box` container.
+Using the error box is optional, simply don't include a `#sf-error-box` container if you don't want to use that feature.

 Another form of error indication SecureForm.js uses is colour coded error colours applied to `<input>` fields when errors are found.
 You can select what colours to use for each errors in css/secureForm.css; the defaults are as such: